Jimdo/grunt-angular-toolbox/README.md

 Send coverage report to coveralls, requires `grunt test:unit` to have been run once.

 ### $ `grunt build[:watch]`
-Concatenate, annotate and minify JavaScript and less files Optionally watch the `src` files and rebuild on change
+Concatenate, annotate and minify JavaScript and less/sass files Optionally watch the `src` files and rebuild on change

 ### $ `grunt release`